LandonTClipp/LandonTClipp.github.io/docs/blog/posts/analyzing-go-heap-escapes.md

   - programming
   - golang
 title: Analyzing Go Heap Escapes
-description: Analyzing how Go decides what escapes a heap, and how to visualize it in VSCode.
+description: Analyzing how Go decides what escapes to the heap, and how to visualize it in VSCode.
 ---

 Analyzing Go Heap Escapes